talespadua/PySnake/README.md

 #Developed by Tales Carlos de Pádua

-#Based on PyGame turorial from YouTube channel thenewboston
+#Based on PyGame tutorial from YouTube channel thenewboston

 Snake game developed in Python 2.7 with PyGame